ATIH/rundeck-rancher/README.md

 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 DONT US ME.

-I'M DEPRECATED.
-IT'S A BAD WAY TO DO WHAT YOU WANT TO.
+NOT MAINTAINED ANYMORE

+(follow forks if needed)

 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*